one-data-cookie/one-data-cookie.github.io/pages/index.md

 ---

 # Hello there, I'm Michal!
 :blush: I like to keep myself [organised](https://onedatacookie-digigarden.netlify.app/), [simply clever](https://www.skoda-auto.com/world/simply-clever), and [open](https://dictionary.cambridge.org/dictionary/english/open-mindedness).
-And I'm keen on people, things, and software that are the same.
-Oh, and I really enjoy hacking my life by automating and optimisating my workflow.
+And I'm keen on people, things, and software that manifest these qualities, too.

 :mortar_board: I love learning and expanding my horizons, be it [coding](https://github.com/one-data-cookie) or fields like mathematics, physics, sociology, politics, and history.